-The pain is often spread out all over the abdomen in babies and children.
-In pregnant and older people, the abdomen may be less tender and pain may be less severe.
+In older people, the abdomen may be less tender, and pain may be less severe.

-Once your appendix ruptures, symptoms vary depending on what happens.
-At first, you may actually feel better for a few hours because the high pressure in your appendix is gone along with your original symptoms.
+Once your appendix ruptures, you may have a variety of symptoms.
+At first, you may feel better for a few hours because the high pressure in your appendix is gone, along with your original symptoms.

-When bacteria leave the intestine and enter the abdominal cavity, the lining on the inside of your abdomen and outside of abdominal organs become inflamed.
+When bacteria leave the intestine and enter the abdominal cavity, the lining of your abdominal cavity becomes inflamed.
 This condition is called peritonitis.
-It’s a very serious condition that can be very painful and requires immediate treatment.
-The symptoms will be similar to those for appendicitis, except:

-- the pain is in your entire abdomen
+- the pain is in your whole abdomen

 - the pain is constant and more severe

-- your breathing and heart rate may be fast in response to the severe pain
+- your breathing and heart rate may be fast because of fever, infection, or severe pain

-- the pain may be in one area, but not necessarily the lower right abdomen, or it may be in your entire abdomen
+- the pain may be in one area (but not always the lower right abdomen), or it may be in your entire abdomen

 - the pain can be either a dull ache or sharp and stabbing

-- fever is usually persistent, even when you take antibiotics
+- the fever doesn’t go away, even when you take antibiotics

-- you may have other symptoms, like chills and weakness
+- you may have other symptoms, such as chills and weakness

-When left untreated, the bacteria from a ruptured appendix can get into your bloodstream, causing a serious condition called sepsis.
-This is inflammation that occurs throughout your entire body.
-Some of the symptoms of sepsis are:
+When left untreated, the bacteria from a ruptured appendix can enter your bloodstream, causing a serious condition called sepsis.
+Sepsis is inflammation throughout your entire body.

 - fever or a low temperature